phpredis/phpredis/README.markdown

 ### zRevRange
 -----
-Returns the elements of the sorted set stored at the specified key in the range [start, end] in reverse order. start and stop are interpretated as zero-based indices:
+_**Description**_: Returns the elements of the sorted set stored at the specified key in the range [start, end] in reverse order. start and stop are interpretated as zero-based indices:
 0 the first element, 1 the second ...
 -1 the last element, -2 the penultimate ...